PelionIoT/mbed-cloud-sdk-javascript/src/documentation.md

-# mbed Cloud SDK for JavaScript
+# Mbed Cloud SDK for JavaScript

-The mbed Cloud SDK provides a simplified interface to the mbed Cloud APIs by exposing functionality using conventions and paradigms familiar to JavaScript developers.
+The Mbed Cloud SDK provides a simplified interface to the Mbed Cloud APIs by exposing functionality using conventions and paradigms familiar to JavaScript developers.

 ## Prerequisite